 CHRISTMAS MARKETS IN CAPITALE DE NOËL

-Strasbourg, not only professes to be the capital of Christmas, but home to the oldest Christmas market in Europe.
+Strasbourg, not only professes to be the capital of Christmas but home to the oldest Christmas market in Europe.
 While Strasbourg being the oldest Christmas market is debatable (Nuremberg offers a strong nein to that claim), there is no denying it has been around for a very long time.
-As early as the 14th century, there was a St. Nicholas market, which, because of it’s apparent worship a saint, was banned after the Protestant Reformation.
-In order to keep their beloved market alive, it was rebranded as the Christkindelsmärik, and has been maintained ever since.
+As early as the 14th century, there was a St. Nicholas Market, which, because of it’s apparent worship a saint, was banned after the Protestant Reformation.
+In order to keep their beloved market alive, it was rebranded as the Christkindelsmärik and has been maintained ever since.

 The Christmas market consists of more than 300 stalls spread out over 12 locations in the picturesque Grande Île – the historic city center, with cobbled streets and half-timbered buildings, which was the first city center to be classified entirely as a World Heritage City.

-There is also the Solidarité Village at the Place Kléber where you’ll find all of the local non-profits and charities like UNICEF and the Lions Club selling souvenirs, food and drink for charity.
+There is also the Solidarité Village at the Place Kléber where you’ll find all of the local non-profits and charities like UNICEF and the Lions Club selling souvenirs, food, and drink for charity.

 While the world may be enamored with Strasbourg, capital de Noël, many locals were kinda over it, so they started the “Off de Noël” market.
 “Off de Noël” highlights the local street art scene, designers and fair trade and artisan products.
-“Off de Noël” is located the Gare District, and you can find out more about this alternative market here.
+“Off de Noël” is located in the Gare District, and you can find out more about this alternative market here.

 There are also many stalls selling the Alsatian cookware used to cook traditional regional dishes such as baeckeoffe, choucroute, fleischnacka, and foie gras.